 In 2008, Positive Alternatives created “core programs”.
 Each group home is a core program, and the rest of the programs were placed under the title of Prevention Services or Intervention Services.

 Intervention Services consists of programming focused on working with youth and parents to improve family, community and school relationships as well as to prevent out of home placement.
 The program has been used in conjunction with waiver funding to assist in stabilization of mental health issues and behaviors in the home and school.
 Case managers are trained in the use of Motivational Interviewing and use these skills to help the youth and the family to reach their goals.
 At this time, there are several programs that make up Intervention Services: Positive Alternatives Support Services (PASS) & Mentoring, Electronic Monitoring, Check and Connect, Day Supervision, and Supervised Visitations.

 Positive Alternatives, Inc. is always open to and exploring opportunities to better serve the at-risk youth population and their families.
 As the needs of the community as well as funding changes, programming has changed.
-Through the core programs of Prevention Services and Intervention Services, Positive Alternatives hopes to reach and serve at-risk youth and families when services are needed and are always willing to explore new possibilities.
+Through the core programs of Community Based Services, Positive Alternatives hopes to reach and serve at-risk youth and families when services are needed and are always willing to explore new possibilities.